The Pareto Principle

 Project Managers know that 20% of the work (the first 10% and the last 10%) consume 80% of your time and resources.

-These neutrals are the reason why so many people attend my Specify Colour with Confidence workshops.
+These neutrals are the reason why so many people attend my Specify Colour with Confidence workshops, because they are much harder to choose than any other colour.

 Start by identifying all the neutrals